Bajina Bašta: Archaeology

+History

-In 1834 Bajina Bašta was established on the remains of the old Turkish community of Pljeskovo which was situated on the right bank of the Drina River between the Rača and Pilica Rivers, under the eastern foothills of Tara Mountain.
-By the end of the 19th century, in accordance with the Serbian-Turkish agreement, the local Muslims had to move from this region directly across the Drina River into Bosnia, where they built settlements in the villages of Skelani and Dobrak.
+In 1834 Bajina Bašta was established on the site of the village of Pljeskovo which was situated on the right bank of the Drina river, between the Rača and Pilica rivers, under the eastern foothills of the Tara mountain.
+In accordance with the Serbian-Ottoman agreement, the local Muslims in the area moved to the other side of the Drina (in Bosnia and Herzegovina), where they established the villages of Skelani and Dobrak.
 In 1858 the town became the administrative center of the Rača District.
-On September 15, 1872, Prince Milan Obrenović IV issued a decree that officially gave Bajina Bašta its status as an officially recognized town.
+On September 15, 1872, Milan Obrenović IV issued a decree that recognized Bajina Bašta its status as a town.
 A decade later, Bajina Bašta received its urban plan, long before many places in Serbia.

-Under the Ottoman Empire, the Rača's region became a part of Sokolska nahija or Zvornik Sandžak, and later on a part of Užice nahija where it remained until its liberation from the Turks in 1834.
+During the Ottoman Empire, the Rača region was part of the Soko nahiya of the Sanjak of Zvornik, and later on part of the Užice nahija.
 In the following tumultuous decades, Bajina Bašta belonged to the Užice District, Užice canton, and region.
 Today, the town lies in the Zlatibor District.
 In 1875 a mixed craftsmen guild was founded with 88 different occupations, based on forestry and stock farming.
 In attempts to improve trade links between Serbia and Bosnia, the first customs station was opened in Skelani in 1880.
 The following year, the first post office with a telegraph was opened.
 The number of inhabitants increased from 374 in 1864 to 1,306 by 1910.
-Residents in the nearby village of Rača made a major contribution in liberation efforts between 1876-1878 when Serbia became an independent principality, declared by the Congress of Berlin.
+Residents in the nearby village of Rača made a major contribution in the Serbian-Turkish War (1876–1878).
 In the following Balkan Wars and World War I (1912–1918), over 300 people from the small village died.

 Roman ruins in downtown Bajina Bašta.